sudo-khalil/landing-page/README.md

 # landing-page
 The landing page project for the odin project.
-#credits
-Photo by Prometheus Design from Pexels.
-#Testing
+<p>Testing:<br>
-My screen resolution is 1400x900.Put that in consideration when testing this website
+My screen resolution is 1400x900.Put that in consideration when testing this website</p>